-The purpose of the B5A District is to implement the building height and off-street parking policies of the Sutherland Neighbourhood Local Area Plan as they apply to the commercial lands on the west side of Central Avenue, described as 706 to 1204 inclusive, Central Avenue.
+The purpose of the B5A District is to implement the building height policy of the Sutherland Neighbourhood Local Area Plan as it applies to the commercial lands on the west side of Central Avenue, described as 706 to 1204 inclusive, Central Avenue.

-- (1) The permitted and discretionary uses, development standards, and all other requirements of the B5 District shall apply to the B5A District, except as follows: - (a) The maximum building height shall be five storeys and no more than 15.0 metres; - (b) Off-street parking shall be provided according to the following schedule:
+- (1) The permitted and discretionary uses, development standards, and all other requirements of the B5 District shall apply to the B5A District, except as follows: - (a) The maximum building height shall be five storeys and no more than 15.0 metres; - (b) Parking spaces for residential uses shall be provided in side or rear yards only.